mouseless/json-concepts/roadmap/03-move-all-shadows-shadows-folder.md

-# Move All Shadow Specs To Here
+# Move All Shadow Specs To Shadows Folder

 > TBD - leave related parts of shadow specs if it is necessary for that
 > spec only. e.g. below spec doesn't need to be in a separate section, and does